nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 <hr/>

 * In this post we will understand how run external commands or call other languages in python using the `subprocess` module
 * `subprocess` module generally comes included with python installation.
-So no need to install the modseparately.
+So no need to install the module separately.

 ## Use Cases
 * Running OS commands from python (like "ping google.com", "ipconfig" etc)